Incheon FFX Future Frigate

-A new FFX is a planned class to replace Ulsan and other smaller frigates.
-The forthcoming frigate, designed for anti-ship, anti-submarine and anti-aircraft warfare, will feature incomparable seakeeping and maneuverability.
-Advanced design concept affords wide option for weapon combination and convenient maintenance.
+The new Incheon FFX was a planned class to replace Ulsan and other smaller frigates.
+The frigate, designed for anti-ship, anti-submarine and anti-aircraft warfare, features incomparable seakeeping and maneuverability.
+Advanced design concept afforded wide option for weapon combination and convenient maintenance.
 The ROKN planned to deploy a total of nine 2,500 ton class frigates by 2018.
 As of 2007 the delivery of one ship per year was slated to begin from 2010-2018.
 In fact, the first commissioned in January 2013.

 In late 2006 the Republic of Korea Navy selected Hyundai Heavy Industries (HHI) as the preferred designer for the Future Frigate (FFX) program.
 The timeline for the FFX Program was as follows:

 - Request for Proposals for construction issued to HHI by early 2007;

 - The first six units (Phase 1) built through 2015, with the first unit being commissioned in 2011;